spencergates/thylac.com/_pages/projects/5-video-summarization.md

 This stage runs YOLOv3 on every 5 input frames, bounding boxes are stored for detections with confidence levels over 30%.
 This bounding box data is serialized into a file so that future stages can be processed without having to re-run the detector.

 ### Track Stage: \n
 The previous stage generates a large array that contains the detections for many frames of the input video.
 The track stage passes this information into an open source object tracker.
-This object tracker computes and interpolates \"tracks\".
+This object tracker computes and interpolates *tracks*.
 Tracks are made up of unique objects and their respective paths through the frames in which they appear.

 ### Filter Motion Stage: \n
 This stage filters down the tracks above to only tracks that move more than a certain threshold.
 This keeps static detected objects out of the final summarization.